Psyhang/PsyHang.github.io/_pages/about.md

 I am currently a master student in social psychology at Renmin University of China.

 My research interest lies in the intersection of social psychology, neuroscience and AI.

-Feel free to contact me through email if you would like to communicate!  o(*￣▽￣*)ブ

 # 📖 Education